-On a recent trip to Amsterdam with my 10 year old son, our most important mission was not to see the Night watchman in the Reich or amble through the Jewish quarter where Anne Frank wrote her diaries, but source as many different varieties of Tony’s chocolonely we could get our hands on!
+On a recent trip to Amsterdam with my son, our most important mission was not to see the Night watchman in the Reich or amble through the Jewish quarter where Anne Frank wrote her diaries, but source as many different varieties of Tony’s chocolonely we could get our hands on!

 It made me think – why do challenger brands have the ability to build so much affinity and such deep loyalty.
 What is it that gives this brand stand out in a cluttered and noisy category?
-Is it taste, attitude, packaging or its hard anti-slavery stance, that sets it apart?.

 What makes a brand a challenger brand?